MENU

 Refugee Newcomers, Resettlement, Receiving Society

-Children learn from their environment, and what they are exposured to laregely influences how they behave.
-In this suite of projects, we will investigate how children's moral emotions, such as empathy, develop alongside their interactions with screens and social media.
+In this suite of projects, we investigate how children's emotions, such as empathy, moral cognitions, and moral values develop alongside their interactions with screens and social media.
 We are also interested in how parents prepare children for independent use of social media.
-How can parents foster kindness and critical thinking skills in their children to responsibly engage with others online.

 Moral Anger

-Adolescents' Empathic Joy and Mental Health
+Adolescents' Empathetic Joy and Mental Health

 We invite you to participate!